MaybeShewill-CV/segment-anything-u-specify/README.md

 Each row represents `source image`, `sam origin mask`, `ori masked image`, `clustered mask`, `cluster masked image`

+## UPDATES

+### 2023-07-04 Integrate MobileSAM

+Integrate MobileSAM into the pipeline for lightweight and faster inference.
+If you want to use mobile-sam to segment your image all you need to do is to modify `./config/sam.yaml` file.
+Modify the model name field to `vit_t` and modify the model weight file path to `./pretrained/sam/mobile_sam.pt`

 ## TODO
 - [x] Test different kinds of cluster method
-- [ ] Using cluster result as input prompts to reseg the image via sam model
+- [x] Using cluster result as input prompts to reseg the image via sam model
 - [ ] Merge embedding feats of global image and masked image

 ## Acknowledgement